sujitmohanty/sujitmohanty/README.md

 Predominantly, I am well-versed with React.js but have some brief experience working with the MERN stack and most recently learnt Next.js.
 <br/>

-I strive to stay abreast with the blazingly fast evolution of the web development landscape.